darktasevski/.dotfiles/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used, there is a lot of stuff borrowed from other people's dotfiles.
-* Kudos to [@fatso83](https://github.com/fatso83) for idea how to automate installation for multiple hosts
+* Kudos to [@fatso83](https://github.com/fatso83) as I borrowed idea how to automate installation for multiple hosts from his/her dotfiles